jensettl/jensettl.github.io/_posts/2025-10-22-PRJ-langflow_resume-website.md

 ---
 layout: post
-title:  "Create a Website based on a resume using Langflow"
+title:  "Create a static Website based on a resume using Langflow"
 author: jens
 categories: [ Python ]
-image: assets/images/langflow_resume/cover_langflow_resume.png
+image: assets/images/PRJ-langflow-resume-website/cover-langflow.png
 ---

 # Create a Website based on a resume using Langflow